KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 ---

 ## Relationship to other models
-RRFS is intended to replace the following legacy NCEP regional systems on August 31, 2026:
+RRFS is intended to replace the following legacy NCEP regional systems on October 6, 2026:
 - **NAM** (12 km parent domain and 3 km nests – CONUS, AK, HI, PR, fire weather)
 - **NAM Nest**
 - **HiresW** (all domains except Guam)